stefanprodan/jenkins/README.md

 First you need to setup a persistent storage and mount it as `JENKINS_HOME`, you can do this by creating a directory on the host or by using a Docker volume.

-Create directory on the host and give ownership to the Jenkins user:
+Create a directory on the host and give ownership to the Jenkins user (uid 1000):

 ```bash
 JENKINS_HOME=/home/$(whoami)/jenkins_home